Skip to content

 Binding Conventions

 Bindings are the bridge between the host application and extender scripts.
 The manifest schema defines how bindings are declared.
-This document covers the runtime conventions that govern how bindings behave: error handling, versioning, and the mapping from manifest declarations to generated TypeScript types.
+This document covers the runtime conventions that govern binding behavior: error handling, versioning, and the mapping from manifest declarations to generated TypeScript types.

 When a binding function throws an error inside the host application, the runtime must: